hhjami/offline-judge/README.md

 * Input your folder name, when asked
 * Your localoj will be ready within the offline judge folder.
 * The name of your localoj will be of the format `localoj_CURRENT_DATE`
+* To start the judge go to your localoj directory and run `./startJudge.sh`
 * There is a directory named `testDirectory` which contains an example of problem set in required format.
+* In case, you can't run a particular script due to permission issue, please run `chmod +x SCRIPT` to give that script execution permission.

 ### To Do ###